floWneffetS/tutorial_dcTMD/README.md

 ## The "quick-and-dirty" approach: Strict non-equilibrium simulations

-If you are not interested in the detailed free energy of a single ligand, but want to make a quick estimate for a set of ligands which one of them is the slowest unbinder, you can use the mean non-equilibrium pulling work <W> as a scoring value, with high values of $<W>$ corresponding to slow unbinding dynamics.
+If you are not interested in the detailed free energy of a single ligand, but want to make a quick estimate for a set of ligands which one of them is the slowest unbinder, you can use the mean non-equilibrium pulling work <W> as a scoring value, with high values of <W> corresponding to slow unbinding dynamics.
 For further details consult [Wolf et al. JCTC 2019](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00592).
 In a nutshell: you simply take the `3ptb_AMBER99SB_ben_pushRUN_v0.001.mdp` file and increase the pulling velocity to 10 m/s.
 Run 30-100 simulations per ligand, and calculate <W> for each ligand independently. **Note:** This approach ONLY works if all ligands in the set share the same chemical scaffold.